 The Motion of a Cyclist

-Why is the "new" UCI hour record using the normal drop position roughly 6 km/h
+Why is the "UCI hour record" using the normal drop position roughly 6 km/h

-slower than the superman position ?
+slower than the "Superman" position ?
 Is the Obree-position really so much faster ?

 How much faster will I ride if I use the aero position instead of the normal drop position ?
 What happens if I use disc wheels?